Updates to medical exemptions for COVID-19 vaccine

 Recommending a medical exemption and submitting a medical exemption form

 Individuals who believe they are eligible for a medical exemption must undergo a clinical assessment by an Ontario physician or Nurse Practitioner to determine if they are at risk to receiving a COVID-19 vaccine.
 If the risk is confirmed, a medical exemption will be recommended that includes which valid exemption is applicable along with other information as set out in the templated exemption form.
+The templated exemption form was sent directly to physicians and Nurse Practitioners from the Ministry of Health.
 The practitioner must confirm that the patient consents to collection, use and disclosure of their personal health information to the local Public Health Unit, including any subsequent questions or communications between the practitioner and Public Health Unit.

 For more information on the COVID-19 vaccines, as well as for specific answers to your frequently asked questions visit our FAQ web page or call Public Health Sudbury & Districts at 705.522.9200 (toll-free 1.866.522.9200).